fommil/fpmortals/manuscript/under-review.md

 object.
 This is to try and control the priority of an implicit relative to another more specific one, to avoid ambiguous implicits.

-The Scala Language Specification is rather vague for corner cases, e.g. chaining of `implicit def`: the compiler implementation is the de facto standard.
-However, unless you are writing a typeclass derivation library, you are unlikely to encounter any problems.

-e.g. prefer `implicit val` over `implicit object` despite the temptation of less typing.
+The Scala Language Specification is rather vague for corner cases, and the compiler implementation is the *de facto* standard.
+There are some rules of thumb that we will use throughout this book, e.g. prefer `implicit val` over `implicit object` despite the temptation of less typing.
 It is a [quirk of implicit resolution](https://github.com/scala/bug/issues/10411) that `implicit object` on companion objects are not treated the same as `implicit val`.

 Implicit resolution falls short when there is a hierarchy of typeclasses, like `Ordering` and `Numeric`.
 If we write a function